WHAT’S IN THIS REVIEW?

 Platforms & Devices

 hide.me has native app support for a range of devices that goes beyond the typical selection.
-As well as their collection of client apps, they also have a couple of browser extensions for Chrome and Firefox.
+As well as their collection of client apps, they also have a Chrome VPN extension, Edge extension, and Firefox VPN addon.

 With a premium account, you’ll be able to use hide.me on ten simultaneous devices as opposed to the usual five, which does help to make it slightly more appealing when looking at the price tag.